 The main tip I would give here is to always hold the phone horizontally when recording.
 If you hold the phone upright you’ll end up with black bars either side of your video when you try to view it on a computer screen or television.

 Time Lapse mode is used to create fast-motion video.
 This type of video works great for slow moving subjects such as clouds moving across the sky or the sun setting.
 However, it can also works well to show people or traffic moving around a busy street scene, etc. Here’s an example of a an iPhone time lapse video of clouds.

 The most important thing to remember when using this mode is to keep the camera absolutely still.
-Ideally you should use a tripod to keep the iPhone steady and attach your headphones to use as the shutter release.
+Ideally, you should use an iPhone tripod to keep your phone steady.
+And attach your headphones to use as the shutter release.